 - The team responsible for gathering evidence for accreditation and collaborating on components of the self-study narrative

-Digital solutions ensure that location and time of day are no longer barriers to participants’ ability to contribute their work to key processes.
-Now, participants only need a connected device and login credentials to contribute from different locations, at times that accommodate their other commitments.
+Digital solutions ensure that location and time of day are no longer barriers to the ability of participants to contribute their work to key processes.
+Now, participants only need a connected device and login credentials to contribute from different locations at times that accommodate their other commitments.